sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Description:**

-When special charactersare allowed in the First Name and Last Name fields.
+Special characters are allowed in the First Name and Last Name fields.

 **Steps to Reproduce:**